Duxtie/syncworld/README.md

 ## Setup and Installation

 1. **Docker Compose**: Ensure Docker and Docker Compose are installed.
-Run `docker-compose up` to start the application and database containers.
+Run `make up` to start the application and database containers.

-2. **Database Migrations**: After starting the containers, run `php artisan migrate` to set up the necessary database tables.
+2. **Database Migrations**: After starting the containers, run `make laravel-setup` to set up the necessary database tables.

 3. **Sanctum Configuration**: The API uses Sanctum for authentication.
 Ensure that the Sanctum configuration is published and the migrations are run as mentioned in the setup steps above.